KING-OF-DG/DECOMPILE-STORE/README.md

 # DECOMPILE-STORE
-- Don't Fight With Me, Beacuse I Will Fuck You Broh ❤️
+- Don't Fight With Me, Beacuse I Will Fuck You Bro ❤️